Blogs > Health > How to Prevent Greasy Pillow Stains from Bald Heads

 The Double Whammy: Sweat and Hair Products

-Sweating a lot when you sleep aggravates the bald head stains pillowcase dilemma.
-Sweat and oil are not a good combination for your pillowcase.
+Sweating when you sleep makes the problem worse.
+Sweat and oil are not a good combination.
 They smell bad, producing a musty odor that can drive your wife crazy.

-If your grooming routine involves oils, balms, or heavy moisturizers, you're adding more fuel to the fire!
+Now, if your grooming routine involves hair oils, scalp balms, or heavy moisturizers, you're adding more fuel to the fire!
 Combined with sweat, these products can create a potent mixture that's even harder to remove from your pillowcases.
+This is a big part of the oily scalp bald head issue.

 baking soda and lemon for cleaning pillow cases

-Baking soda.
-A scoop of baking soda can be sprinkled on the stained areas for 30 minutes.
-It's like a spa treatment for your pillowcase.
-After 30 minutes, a warm water wash with a powerful detergent and a good brush scrub can remove those deep stains.
-It's a tried and tested method that can restore your pillowcase to its former glory.
+Baking Soda Stain Remover.
+Sprinkle a scoop of baking soda on oily pillow stains for 30 minutes.
+After 30 minutes, wash with a powerful detergent, warm water, and a good brush scrub.
+It's a tried and tested method to get those deep stains out.

-Vinegar Solution.
-Mix 50/50 parts white vinegar and water in a spray bottle.
-Spray on greasy portions and let it work for 15 minutes before tossing it in your washer.
+Vinegar Cleaning Solution.
+Mix equal parts white vinegar and water in a spray bottle.
+Spray on greasy portions and let it sit for 15 minutes before tossing it in your washer.

-Dish Soap Before Washing.
-Apply some dish soap on the stains before washing in warm water.
+Dish Soap Pre-Treatment.
+Apply some dish soap to the stains before washing in warm water.
 Dish soap contains degreasers that can help remove stains on oily pillowcases.

 How to Prevent Future Stains?